WebDevStudios/custom-post-type-ui/readme.txt

 6. Help/support screen.

 == Changelog ==

+See changelog.txt for older changes.

+= 1.5.3 - 2017-03-29 =
+* Fixed: Removed ability to rename post type and taxonomy slugs to reserved slugs after initial saving.
+* Updated: Updated existing and added new, fancier side graphics.

 = 1.5.2 - 2017-2-1 =
 * Fixed: Chrome conflicts around the js used to sanitize post type and taxonomy slugs and cursors moving to end of input.